 Much like our trip, today was an action packed and involved a few work wardrobe changes.
 In Canada it was putting more clothes on, yesterday in Belize when I could get away with it less was better 🙂

-Unfortunately it was time to loose the bikini, put on my “Red Cross Hat” as Shirlee says and look professional for 3 different meetings.
+Unfortunately it was time to lose the bikini, put on my “Red Cross Hat” (as Shirlee says) and look professional for 3 different meetings.